Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Prescribing Notes

-• Prescribe as per NICE Guideline NG28 recommendations.
+• Prescribe as per NICE NG28 recommendations.
 See also NICE visual summary for blood glucose lowering therapy in adults with type 2 diabetes.

 • Stopping rules with GLP-1 receptor agonists: NICE state only continue GLP‑1 receptor agonist therapy if the person with type 2 diabetes has had a beneficial metabolic response (a reduction of at least 11 mmol/mol [1.0%] in HbA1c and a weight loss of at least 3% of initial body weight in 6 months).

-• Gastric emptying may be delayed.
-Therefore the rate and extent of absorption of other oral drugs administered at the same time may be affected.
+• Gastric emptying may be delayed, therefore the rate and extent of absorption of other oral drugs administered at the same time may be affected.

 • Doses of concomitant sulfonylurea may need to be reduced when a GLP-1 receptor agonist is started.